sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 You've just gone from Zero to HTTP/2 with AWS and Hugo.

 From here you can start [customizing the theme](https://comfusion.github.io/after-dark/#customizing), create some microservices for your site using [Serverless and Lambda](/serverless-email-forwards-ses-lambda-crash-course/), set-up your own [self-hosted Git service](https://gitea.io/) using Gitea.
-Or maybe you want to start measuring the speed of your website over time with [SpeedTracker](https://speedtracker.org), explore some of the other wonderful [Hugo themes available](http://themes.gohugo.io/), or even create your own theme using some of the [JAMstack CSS Frameworks, Tools and Libraries](/jamstack-css-framework-tool-library/).
+Or maybe you want to [start measuring the speed](/monitor-pwa-website-performance/) of your website with SpeedTracker, explore some of the other wonderful [Hugo themes available](http://themes.gohugo.io/) (there are lots of them), or even roll your own theme using some of my [JAMstack Frameworks, Tools and Tips](/jamstack-frameworks-tools-tips/).
 The possibilities are endless.
-Have fun!
+Get creative, and have fun.

 And, as always, please feel free to share your success stories or battle cries in the comments section below.